mllrjo/jmCapFrontend/README.md

 * Decent styling.
 * Extend to agency chairs and officers.
 * Extend to agency budget changes: what are the savings yielded by the cuts?
-* Add dates to rehires.
+* Add dates to rehires; distinguish new hires from rehires.
+* Fix database redundancy.
 * Comprehensive coverage.

 * Refine LLM Query: